jaspector

 Inspections are conducted Monday and Wednesday each week

-Typical inspection sequence: Public inspection page lists building inspections for demolition, partial, footing/slab/wall, foundation waterproofing, exterior sheathing, moisture barrier, framing, insulation, drywall fastening, final, and reinspection, with similar trade inspection menus for electrical, mechanical, and plumbing.
+Typical sequence: Public inspection page lists building inspections for demolition, partial, footing/slab/wall, foundation waterproofing, exterior sheathing, moisture barrier, framing, insulation, drywall fastening, final, and reinspection, with similar trade inspection menus for electrical, mechanical, and plumbing.

 Inspections will not be performed if outstanding reinspection fees have not been paid; fees are also charged if the job is inaccessible, and occupied homes require an escort.

-Do I need a building permit in Madison, GA?
+01 Do I need a building permit in Madison, GA?

 Any owner, authorized agent, or contractor who wishes to construct, enlarge, alter, repair, move, demolish, change occupancy, or perform regulated electrical, gas, mechanical, or plumbing work must first obtain the required permit.

-How much does a building permit cost in Madison, GA?
+02 How much does a building permit cost in Madison, GA?

+Building permit fees in Madison, GA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: The public fee schedule notes permit fees are as provided on Building Office applications; one posted valuation formula is sign permits over $1,000 at $100 plus $25 per $1,000 valuation..
 Plan check fee: Public fire plan-review fees start at $100 for premises 0 to 10,000 square feet; engineering review application fee is $200 plus listed review charges; no separate general building plan-check percentage was publicly posted..

-How do I apply for a building permit in Madison, GA?
+03 How do I apply for a building permit in Madison, GA?

-1. Confirm the parcel is inside Madison city limits; the city warns that a Madison mailing address alone is not enough.
+To apply for a building permit in Madison, GA, follow these steps: 1.
+Confirm the parcel is inside Madison city limits; the city warns that a Madison mailing address alone is not enough.
 2. Download the applicable permit application from the city applications page.
 3. Prepare the owner, contractor, valuation, square-footage, and plan materials required by the application, plus any needed affidavits or land-disturbance materials.
 4. Submit the permit package to the City of Madison Planning and Development Department and resolve any review comments.
 5. Pay the applicable city fees and post the permit.
 6. Request inspections through the online inspection form or by emailing Tammy Osborne by 1:00 p.m. the preceding business day, then obtain final approval or certificate of occupancy before use.

-How do I schedule a building inspection in Madison, GA?
+04 How do I schedule a building inspection in Madison, GA?

-Other cities in Morgan County
+Other jurisdictions in Morgan County.

-View all Morgan County jurisdictions →
+All Morgan County jurisdictions →